Manuscript reading room

 In the manuscript reading room you can access holdings that are particularly valuable and worthy of protection under supervision, e.g. manuscripts, personal papers, autographs, publications before 1830, documents of particular value between the 18th to the 21st century, historical maps and musical manuscripts.

-In order to use such holdings that you have requested via KatalogPlus or interlibrary loan, an appointment must be made in advance by email (handschriften.ulb@uni-muenster.de).
+In order to use such holdings or microforms that you have requested via KatalogPlus, our request form or interlibrary loan, you must make an appointment and present a library card, or a valid identity card or passport.

 Collection of the manuscript reading room